xrayfortytwo/templategeneration/README.md

 By extracting these rules it is possible to create a template for the language defined by the grammar.
-The meta-template, to create the output-template, consists of small templates for the different kinds of Tokens (e.g 'keywords'), by executing the meta-templates a small part of the template is written into a buffer.
+The meta-template, to create the output-template, consists of small templates for the different kinds of Tokens (e.g 'keywords', '+', token), by executing the meta-templates a small part of the template is written into a buffer.
 So ultimately a template is created.

 ## Architecture and dataflow